haiwera-silk-cd/magento-devdocs/guides/v2.1/payments-integrations/vault/customer-stored-payments.md

 ## Layout and template

-Next, you need to create the {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %} to be used for displaying token details.
+Next, you need to create the {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}布局{% endglossarytooltip %} to be used for displaying token details.
 In this layout, specify the previously created token renderer.

 Example ([vault_cards_listaction.xml]({{ site.mage2100url }}app/code/Magento/Braintree/view/frontend/layout/vault_cards_listaction.xml)):